Discrete Solution Operator Learning for Geometry-Dependent PDEs: Results

-To further examine optimization behavior under varying transport conditions, \textbf{Figs.}~\ref{fig:fig3}c and d show the training and validation loss histories for the two Péclet cases.
-In this transport-dominated setting, FNO serves as the primary continuous-operator baseline, while DeepONet results are also reported for completeness.
-For both $\mathrm{Pe}\approx0.45$ and $\mathrm{Pe}\approx4.5$, DiSOL exhibits stable convergence and achieves substantially lower training and validation errors.
-In contrast, continuous neural operator baselines show early error saturation in both cases, and their relative convergence behavior does not fundamentally improve with increasing transport dominance.
-This observation suggests that transport strength itself is not the primary source of difficulty in operator learning.
+\textbf{Figures}~\ref{fig:fig3}c--d report training/validation histories for the two Péclet cases.
+DiSOL converges stably and reaches substantially lower errors, while continuous baselines saturate early in both regimes, suggesting that increased transport dominance alone is not the primary source of difficulty in operator learning under geometry variation (DeepONet is reported for completeness).

-We further evaluate generalization under strongly OOD geometric conditions at high Péclet numbers (\textbf{Figs.}~\ref{fig:fig3}e, f and \textbf{S10}), where geometries with sharp corners and topological changes are combined with highly localized and spatially discontinuous boundary conditions.
-Although these settings substantially amplify geometry-induced discrete structural variations, DiSOL maintains stable predictive performance, with error distributions that are statistically superior to those of continuous operator baselines.
-The corresponding boxplot analysis of relative $L_1$ errors indicates that performance degradation is primarily driven by geometric distribution shifts, rather than by the increase in the Péclet number itself.
+We then evaluate generalization under strongly OOD geometries at high Péclet numbers (\textbf{Figs.}~\ref{fig:fig3}e--f and \textbf{S10}), combining sharp corners/topology changes with highly localized and spatially discontinuous boundary conditions.
+DiSOL maintains stable performance with superior error distributions, and the relative $L_1$ boxplots indicate that degradation is driven primarily by geometry shifts rather than the increase in $\mathrm{Pe}$.

+As an additional test, we benchmark geometry-aware variants of continuous neural operators (GNO and Geo-FNO, and DIMON where applicable).
+These approaches provide at most modest gains over vanilla DeepONet/FNO and remain clearly below DiSOL under both ID and geometry OOD shifts; full results are reported in Supplementary Information E.2.

-Taken together, these results demonstrate that, for the advection-diffusion equation governed jointly by geometry and boundary conditions, the limitations of continuous neural operator methods do not stem from increased transport strength alone.
-Instead, they arise because transport-dominated dynamics are highly sensitive to geometry-induced discrete changes, which can markedly alter the solution.
-By explicitly modeling local contributions on discrete computational domains and assembling them across multiple scales, DiSOL more naturally captures the coupling between geometry and transport effects, thereby achieving enhanced stability and generalization performance in both ID and OOD settings.
+Taken together, these results show that the limitations of continuous neural operator baselines are not explained by transport strength alone, but by geometry-induced discrete structural changes that strongly modulate transport-dominated solutions.
+By learning and assembling local contributions directly on discretized domains, DiSOL captures the coupling between geometry and transport effects and achieves robust generalization in both ID and OOD settings.